The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: KL divergence evolution and bounds

-The previous bounds can be readily generalized to the case where the reverse-time SDE depends on an approximated score $s(x, \tau) = \nabla\log \bar{p}_\tau(x) + \epsilon_\tau(x)$, for some error function $\epsilon_\tau(x)$.
+The previous bounds can be generalized to the case where the reverse-time SDE depends on an approximate score $s(x, \tau)$.
 This models the setting of $s(x, \tau)$ being a neural network trained by score-matching, as in the diffusion model algorithm described in Section \ref{sec: intro}.
+By writing $s(x, \tau) = \nabla\log \bar{p}_\tau(x) + \epsilon_\tau(x)$, with an associated error function $\epsilon_\tau(x)$ representing the difference between the exact and approximate scores, the approximated version of equation \eqref{rev sde 2} is given by